-4. The Panel held a number of meetings between 2009 and 2014 to discuss issues relating to the regulation of different types of private healthcare facilities, and receive views of deputations at five of these meetings.
-At the meeting on 21 July 2014, the Administration briefed members on the key recommendations on review of regulation of private healthcare facilities proposed by the four Working Groups and endorsed by the Steering Committee.
-The deliberations and concerns of members are summarized below.
+5. The Panel held a number of meetings between 2009 and 2015 to discuss issues relating to the regulation of different types of private healthcare facilities, and receive views from deputations at five of these meetings.
+A special meeting was held on 13 January 2015 to discuss, among others, the Consultation Document.
+The deliberations and concerns of members are summarized in the following paragraphs.